 Businesses are increasingly aware that work-related stress and exhaustion are a ticking time bomb.
 Helping employees recover from the trauma of the pandemic is not just the right thing to do as business owners, but it is essential to running a successful business.

-A survey of 40,000 staff across 114 organisations by mental health charity, Mind, found the well being of 41% of employees had gotten worse during the pandemic, while about half of respondents said their work-life had interfered with their home life.
-Dane Krambergar, head of client services for workplace well being at Mind said “There are quite stark statistics that suggest that burnout is a very real risk for many employees in the UK at present.”
+A survey of 40,000 staff across 114 organisations by mental health charity, Mind, found the well-being of 41% of employees had gotten worse during the pandemic, while about half of the respondents said their work life had interfered with their home life.
+Dane Krambergar, head of client services for workplace well-being at Mind said “There are quite stark statistics that suggest that burnout is a very real risk for many employees in the UK at present.”

 According to the psychotherapist Hilda Burke, the symptoms of burnout include extreme exhaustion, insomnia, crippling self-doubt and extreme despondency – often caused by overwork, and being stressed over an extended period.